suffolklibraries/lgc/content/collections/events/debenham-movers-1.md

     content:
       -
         type: text
-        text: 'Hadleigh Movers meets at Hadleigh Baptist Church on George street in Hadleigh, IP7 5BE.'
+        text: 'Debenham Movers meets at Debenham Sports and Leisure on Gracechurch Street in Debenham, IP14 6BL.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There is an entrance the church through the front gate on George Street through to the entrance of the church.'
+        text: 'There is an entrance at the front of the building via the carpark, this entrance uses sliding doors for those that have accessibility needs. '
   -
     type: heading
     attrs: